 Starting at 5:10 am, as the sun rises at 5:58, the 200 Allied warships direct their cannons towards their targets in Normandy, located between Barfleur and Le Havre, and open fire.
-The show is terrifying, the shore is burning and the Allied soldiers who are gaining the landing craft have trouble breathing: the stress squeezes their stomachs and cannon shells, which fly a few meters above the barges the heads of the soldiers , create such calls of air that it becomes difficult to breathe.
+The view of the battlefield is terrifying, the shore burns as Allied soldiers reach the landing craft: stress squeezes their stomachs and gun shells, which fly a few meters above the barges the heads of the soldiers, make it difficult to breathe.

 The barges move towards the five landing beaches, while the naval bombardment continues, until the landing.
 Some landing craft are equipped with rocket launchers to bomb the German positions until the first Allied soldier sets foot on the beach of Normandy he comes to release.

 |These American soldiers join the barge that will lead them to the Norman shore.
 Photo: US National Archives|